robert1794/5LIU0_project/Documentation/proposal/Project proposal.md

 ## Noise

-For this project two types of noise are considered.
-One is *acoustic noise* and the other is *electronic noise*.
+During this project two types of noise are considered, *acoustic noise* and *electronic noise*.
 Acoustic noise is audible noise produced from one or more audio sources that are not the main audio source.
 For example lets say TDAoA is used to track which person is speaking in a conference call on a hot day.
 In the background there is an AC unit blowing to cool down the room.
 The sound of the AC unit eventually reaches both microphones and could therefore potentially interfere with the algorithm.

 The other type of noise is electronic noise (mostly white noise) which is produced by the microphone and amplifier.
-This is *random noise* which is different for both microphone channels.
-Electronic noise is hard to modify in the real world and so will only be considered in the theory and simulations.
+This is *random noise* is different for both microphone channels.
+Electronic noise is hard to modify in the real world and thus will only be considered in the theory and simulations.

 <div style="page-break-after: always;"></div>

 # Project goals

-The main goal of this project is to get some experience with research on and implementation of a digital signal processing algorithm.
+The main goal of this project is to get gain experience with research on and implementation of a digital signal processing algorithm.
 To do this an TDAoA algorithm will be implemented.
 This goal can be achieved by answering the research questions below.

 ## Primary question